openenclave/openenclave/samples/helloworld/README.md

 }
 ```

 This calls the marshaling function that is generated from the `helloworld.edl` file which in turn calls into the function within the host.
 Even though the `host_helloworld()` function is a `void` this call can still fail within the marshaling code itself and so we should always validate it.
-If `host_helloworld()` were to return a value itself it would be passed back as an out parameter to the function.
+If `host_helloworld()` were to return a value, it would actually be passed back as an out parameter of the function.

 ### Build and sign an enclave

-As mentioned in [how-to-build-and-run-samples](/docs/GettingStartedDocs/sampedocs/README.md#how-to-build-and-run-samples), make files are provided for each sample.
+As mentioned in [how-to-build-and-run-samples](/docs/GettingStartedDocs/sampledocs/README.md#how-to-build-and-run-samples), Makefiles are provided for each sample.
 You can build the whole sample by running `make build` from the sample root, or you can build the enclave and host separately by running `make build` in each directory.

 The following enclave files come with the sample: